peterjirak/wikipedia-assistant/docs/developer-notes/problem-discussion-and-notes/part-1/part-1-discussion-and-notes.md

 Okay, so in this part of the programming assignment I need to create a database and populate it with data.
 Looking at the SQL dump files after uncompressing them the source database is MySQL.
 Personally, I think PostGreSQL is superior to MySQL.
 I think I can make a compelling argument that that is the case.
 However, porting from MySQL to PostGreSQL is far more fraught with challenges than one might initially expect.
 I know this from experience.
 This would increase the time to deliver, increase the complexity, and increase the risk of implementing a defect.
 Thus, since the source database was MySQL I decided my database would also be MySQL.

 Okay, so where and how should I setup my database.
 Okay, so there is nearly 4GB of data.
-Also thinking about Lnyx Analytics and modern Cloud Computing, instead of building a MySQL database on my laptop and populating it with data, making it difficult or impossible for anyone with Lynx Analytics, or really anyone other than me to access, why not build the database for this part of the problem in AWS using Amazon's Aurora MySQL database.
+Also thinking about modern Cloud Computing, instead of building a MySQL database on my laptop and populating it with data, making it difficult or impossible for anyone other than me to access, why not build the database for this part of the problem in AWS using Amazon's Aurora MySQL database.
 Aurora MySQL is considered to be serverless, event hough in fact there us a server.
 I think it is considered to be serverless because the server is transparent, one never works with or accesses the server directly.

 So I created a Amazon Aurora MySQL database in AWS.
 The file [resources/aws-rds-describe-db-instances.json](../../../../resources/aws-rds-describe-db-instances.json) contains the output of the aws command-line command `aws rds describe-db-instances` describing my instance.